fpiwowarczyk/Java-Algorithms/README.md

 ## Stack
 Stack is a data structure with all operations with complexity of O(1).
 You can only add and remove first element in the stack.
- It is implemented with fixed size.A simple stack is super easy in implementation and use.
-Stack is LIFO - Last in first out.
+ It is implemented with fixed size.A simple stack is super easy in implementation and use.Stack is LIFO - Last in first out.
 ### Functions:
 - pop() - return and remove first element
 - push(value) - add new first element of value